mart-in-a-jar/odin-members-only/README.md

 # Members only
-Project to practice authentication.
+[Project](https://www.theodinproject.com/lessons/nodejs-members-only) to practice authentication.
 No focus on design
+### Features
+- View messages
+- Sign up
+- Sign in
+- Join club with secret code
+- Logged in users can post messages
+- Members can see the author of other messages
+- Admins can delete messages

+Password to become member: 8ug67a

+### Tools
 - Express
 - Passport
 - bcrypt